rine77/homeassistant-edupage/README.md

-# homeassistant-edupage
+# homeassistantedupage
 An HomeAssistant integration of the EduPage Schooling System based on the edupage_api library found here https://github.com/EdupageAPI/edupage-api

 ## Installation without HACS
-* Extract files in /custom_components/homeassistant-edupage to your installation.
+* Extract files in /custom_components/homeassistantedupage to your installation.
 * restart Home Assistant
 * Add new integration and search for "Edupage"
 * enter Username, Password and Subdomain (w/o ".edupage.org")